-The insurance company is asking for a recorded statement after your car accident.
-Do you have to give them one?
-Find out when you should and shouldn’t talk to them.
+The insurance company is asking for a recorded statement after your accident.
+Must you provide one?
+Should or shouldn’t you talk to them?

-Yes, the claims adjuster comes into the situation and approaches it like they make all the rules.
+The claims adjuster comes into the situation and approaches it like they make all the rules.
 They don’t give you a choice.
-They recite what they have to and ask you to give a recorded statement about your car wreck.
+They recite what they have to and ask you to give a recorded statement about your car crash.

 Insurance companies use recorded statements for one thing, and one thing only: trying to find a way to minimize or eliminate any money they might owe you.
 Remember, they are multi-billion dollar corporations who only care about making billions more.